 Second, the $10,000 accessible in each financial year can occur across multiple superannuation funds, so long as there is the account balance to do so.
 Where multiple funds are held, the choice of selecting which one/s to withdraw from is then needed.
 This sounds straightforward, yes?
 Not so much…

-Insurance cover will also be lost where the entire fund account balance is extinguished.
+Insurance cover will be lost where the entire fund account balance is extinguished, or lost over time if your account balance cannot pay for the insurance premiums.
 Insurance cover within superannuation can be a valuable benefit for many people and once it’s lost, it can be hard (as well as expensive) to regain.
-Where medical circumstances have changed, this can mean that an insurer may decline to provide new cover.
+Where medical circumstances have changed, this can mean that an insurer may not approve new cover.
 Or, if they do, there may be strings attached.
 There may also be certain medical conditions or pastimes excluded from the cover; or an extra premium to be paid.

 Careful consideration of this impact is key.
 If accessing superannuation early means you lose existing insurance coverage, you may need to decide if alternative insurance arrangements are needed now, and if not, whether there’s a reasonable prospect of them possibly being available at some future point.